 From silver strands to salt and pepper highlights, gray hairs can be an inevitable part of aging.
 And even with the current surge of Hollywood celebrities embracing their graying process, some would rather reverse the effects and go back to their original natural color.

 But is it possible to reverse graying strands once they start to peek through?
 Or can gray hairs be naturally delayed?
-To get to the root of the gray hair issue, VEGAMOUR dug into the research — plus find out what you can do to support hair wellness as you age.
+To get to the root of the gray hair issue, VEGAMOUR dug into the research — plus find out what you can do to combat, reverse and delay gray hair.

 Why Does Hair Turn Gray?